khadas/khadas_docs/source/vim1/SetupTFTPServer.md

 Writing to MMC(1)... done
 kvim#
 ```
-Running `saveenv` will save the env values to the env partition of eMMC, so the above setup will always take effort utils you run `defenv` to restore the env as the default values.
+Running `saveenv` will save the env values to the env partition on the eMMC.
+You can run `defenv` to restore the env to the default values.

 ### Test it
-Make sure you have copied the testing file to TFTF root path:
+Make sure you have copied the testing file to the TFTF root path:
 ```sh
 $ ls /srv/tftp/u-boot.bin
 /srv/tftp/u-boot.bin
 $
 ```

-Load a specify file onto `0x1080000` address:
+Load a file into the `0x1080000` address:
 ```
 kvim# tftp 1080000 u-boot.bin
 Speed: 100, full duplex